- Matt Cacioppo -November 03, 2022

 - Deborah Yonick -May 02, 2022

-Diamond is the hardest mineral on the planet, so it’s no wonder it’s regarded as the ideal product for recycling.
-Because of its strength and durability, diamond can be used more than once without trace-of-wear.
+Diamond is the hardest mineral on the planet — so it's no wonder it's regarded as the ideal product for recycling.
+Because of its strength and durability, diamond can be used more than once without any trace of wear.
+Recycled diamonds offer the perfect story of sustainability, averting the need to mine or grow a new diamond while maintaining natural diamond's "forever" promise as a precious, finite gemstone.

 - Deborah Yonick -April 04, 2022